joseph-pq/joseph-pq.github.io/docs/blog/posts/phone-security.md

 I do not recommend using your phone number as a second factor of authentication.
 Some malicious people working on telecommunication companies can steal your phone number and use it to access your accounts.
-This is called **SIM swapping**.
+This is called [SIM swapping](https://tmo.report/2024/04/t-mobile-employees-across-the-country-receive-cash-offers-to-illegally-swap-sims/).

 ## Specific Phone Companies